Basic Story: Plot

-The Greendale campus is bought by Subway and is transformed into Subway University in preparation of its sale.
+The Greendale campus is bought by Subway and transformed into Subway University in preparation for its sale.
 Annie (Alison Brie) fails to convince the committee to launch a social media campaign by tweeting “#SaveGreendale.”
 Right before Jeff bangs the gavel for the last Save Greendale committee meeting, Chang (Ken Jeong) reveals himself as a spy for Subway and dances away while singing “Five Dollar Footlong.”
 Annie and Abed then arrive at Dean Pelton’s office to help him pack.
 Abed notices an engraved plate on the picture of the first dean, Russell Borchert (Chris Elliott), which says “The Truth Is Behind This Picture.”
 They remove the picture frame to reveal a dusty scroll.

 The Subway Executive (James Michael Connor) offers a job to Jeff at the new Subway University, where he will teach “Sandwich Law.”
 Jeff then walks to Study Room F where he finds Britta (Gillian Jacobs) sitting morosely and listening to her iPod Nano.
 They talk about what they might do after Subway takes over.
 Britta says she is worried about Abed and Annie.
 Nevertheless, Jeff and Britta are both relieved and yearn for a moment of sanity.
-They reminisce that their experience with the Study Group started because Jeff tried to have sex with Britta.
+They reminisce that their experience with the study group started because Jeff tried to have sex with Britta.
 They both grow quiet as they realize that neither of them is leaving with anything.

 Jeff unexpectedly proposes to marry her, saying that this is what people do to keep it all from being pointless.
 Britta agrees and Jeff kisses her.
 Jeff says they must first consummate their future on the new table.
 As Jeff goes to lock the door, Dean Pelton barges in with Annie and Abed, exclaiming, “Buried treasure!”
-They excitedly announce that they can save Greendale by finding buried treasure on campus.
-They say they must plan an emergency meeting to plan this search.
+They excitedly announce that they can save Greendale by finding buried treasure on campus and say they must plan an emergency meeting to plan this search.
 An eavesdropping Chang hears “emergency meeting” but writes down “tomato” on his notebook while laughing maniacally.

-In the end-tag, Professor Duncan (John Oliver) and Professor Hickey (Jonathan Banks) are seen having a drink in Duncan’s office.
+In the end tag, Ian Duncan (John Oliver) and Buzz Hickey (Jonathan Banks) are seen having a drink in Duncan’s office.
 Duncan says he will move in with family in Scunthorpe, Lincolnshire, England, where Hickey says he was stationed.
-Hickey mentions a pub where he lost his virginity to a prostitute and Duncan reveals his mother was a prostitute in the same pub.
-The crisis of paternity is subverted when Hickey reveals his whore had one thumb, whereas Duncan’s mother has two and says Hickey might have slept with his aunt.
-Duncan says that he will be staying with his cousin, Clive, and that he and Hickey would get along.
+Hickey mentions a pub where he lost his virginity to a prostitute, and Duncan reveals his mother was a prostitute in the same pub.
+The crisis of paternity is subverted when Hickey reveals his whore had one thumb, whereas Duncan’s mother has two; Duncan says Hickey might have slept with his aunt.
+Duncan says that he will be staying with his cousin Clive, with whom he says Hickey would get along.
 Duncan then stares inquisitively at Hickey, implying that Hickey might be his cousin’s estranged father.